 The Empty Calorie of Political Speech

 If it seems like Milano’s declarations hold no real meaning, that’s because she’s just virtue signaling.
 She doesn’t know what she’s talking about, she doesn’t care enough to actually do anything – for immigrants or wounded vets – and she’s only a part of the conversation because she used to be famous, and now she’s struggling to remain relevant.
 Like any other example of virtue signaling, the words themselves don’t matter – just the dramatic way they’re delivered.
-It’s the empty calorie of political speech, and like most progressive stars, it seems that’s all Alyssa Milano excels at anymore.We value your comments!
-Please weigh in on our comment section below.
+It’s the empty calorie of political speech, and like most progressive stars, it seems that’s all Alyssa Milano excels at anymore.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com